k1r0s/preact-bind-group/README.md

 ### Custom events

-You can change the event that `BindGroup` should listen to:
+You can change the event that `FormGroup` should listen to:

 ```javascript
   <input data-bind="name" data-event="onInput"/>